 Located at the Cheeca Lodge, Atlantic’s Edge is the perfect place for lunch or dinner with fantastic ocean views.
 We highly suggest the fresh fish tacos and salad if you are looking for a lighter lunch.

 Chef Michaels is one of the best upscale restaurants in the Upper Keys if you can get a reservation we highly recommend it.
-Chef Michaels is known for its fresh seafood and steaks.
+They are known for their fresh seafood and steaks at Chef Michales.

 Hungry Tarpon Restaurant

 The Hungry Tarpon Restaurant is located at the famous Robbies of Islamorada for feeding the tarpon.
 It’s a great place to grab a bite to eat or drink before or after feeding the tarpon.
 We stopped in for breakfast.
 Portions are large, the food is tasty, and it’s a great value.